CleverComponents/Clever-Internet-Suite-Tutorials/HttpAsync/README.md

 # Asynchronous HTTP download

-The HttpAsync.dpr project represents a code example for the [Asynchronous HTTP download](https://www.clevercomponents.com/portal/kb/a63/asynchronous-http-download.aspx) tutorial.
+The HttpAsync project represents a code example for the [Asynchronous HTTP download](https://www.clevercomponents.com/portal/kb/a63/asynchronous-http-download.aspx) tutorial.

 Download URLs asynchronously in multiple threads from thread pool.